PopaGeorgianVictor/playwright_JS/README.md

 await page.locator('locator').type('value')
 await page.fill('locator', 'value')
 await page.type('locator', 'value')
-❗only when the method is market with async
-❗await is required only when performing the actual action / whenever calling a playwright method
+❗await is required only when the method is market with async ❗await is required only when performing the actual action / whenever calling a playwright method
 ```